British Home Children in Canada, 1869-1930

 ...
 Aldous Huxley

-The National Archives has a searchable database of British Home Children.
+The Library and Archives Canada has a searchable database of British Home Children.

 The major sending agencies were the Barnardo, Quarrier and McPherson organizations in England (mostly London) and Scotland (Glasgow).

-In downtown Ottawa, on or near Bronson Avenue, there is a monument dedicated to the home children who came to the Ottawa area (see photo below).
+In downtown Ottawa there is a monument dedicated to the home children who came to the Ottawa area (see photo below).

 Photo source: Library and Archives, Canada